 Fast forward 10 months later and it's November.
-I've been away for 10 months and actually don't miss it.
+I've been away for 10 months and I;m ok with it.

-Facebook now owns Instagram—which I use a lot for business.
-In order to convert my IG account into a business account, Facebook required me to have a log-in through them.
+Facebook now owns Instagram—which I use for business.
+In order to convert my IG account into a business account, Facebook required me to have an existing account Facebook.

-Now when I tell people my circle is small— it literally is.
+So I'm back but doing things different.
+Now when I tell people my circle is small—it literally is.